Helping Clients Determine Who is at Fault in a Personal Injury Case

-The most important question asked in any kind of personal injury case is almost always “who’s fault is it?”
+In any personal injury case, the most critical question is almost always, “who’s fault is it?”
 Establishing fault, otherwise known as liability, is the key to determining who is responsible for compensating for any damages caused by the incident.
 Our Georgia personal injury team explains exactly how liability is proven below.

 - Duty: There needs to be a legal duty owed by the defendant to the plaintiff.
 An example of this would be a “duty of care” to other drivers on the road.

-- Breach of duty: The plaintiff must prove the defendant violated the legal duty mentioned above.
+- Breach of duty: The plaintiff must prove the defendant violated the aforementioned legal duty.

-- Causation: The defendant’s negligence must be the direct cause of the plaintiff’s injury, though the cause tends to be fairly obvious in most personal injury cases.
+- Causation: The defendant’s negligence must be the direct cause of the plaintiff’s injury, though the reason tends to be pretty apparent in most personal injury cases.

-- Damages: The plaintiff must take on actual damages as a result of the incident.
-These are usually monetary damages that include: medical bills, lost income, pain and suffering, and damage to property.
+- Damages: The plaintiff must take on actual damages due to the incident.
+These are usually monetary damages that include: medical bills, lost income, pain and suffering, and property damage.

-Liability can also be proven by establishing intentional conduct, or conduct committed voluntarily with the purpose of causing harm to another person.
-This is normally observed in assault, battery, and other similar cases.
+Liability can also be proven by establishing intentional conduct or conduct committed voluntarily to cause harm to another person.
+This is usually observed in the assault, battery, and other similar cases.

 Negligence Per Se

 This applies when there is an unexcused violation of a statute.
-If this is proven, the defendant is automatically liable for any damages if the plaintiff’s injury was to be prevented by the violated statute.
+If this is proven, the defendant is automatically liable for any damages if the violated statute prevented the plaintiff’s injury.

 If you have been injured due to someone else’s action, you deserve to be rightfully compensated, and the experienced team at Holston & Huntley, LLC can help you find success.